(Note: This post contains spoilers for all of “Game of Thrones” through season 6.)

 Valyrian steel is extremely rare, mostly because the means of forging it was lost to history.
 Legend has it that Valyrian steel was made using dragon fire and magic spells — but since Valyria was destroyed by the Doom hundreds of years ago, and there haven’t been any dragons up to now, the secrets of how to make more of the stuff went with the city.

 We know of only a few Valyrian steel blades in the Seven Kingdoms.
 Jon’s Longclaw is one; Brienne of Tarth (Gwendoline Christie) has another called Oathkeeper; Sam stole the Tarly family Valyrian steel sword Heartsbane and took it with him to Oldtown.
 There’s also Widow’s Wail, the sword Tywin Lannister (Charles Dance) first gave to King Joffrey (Jack Gleeson) and which passed to King Tommen (Dean-Charles Chapman) when Joffrey died.
 We’re not sure where it is now that Tommen is also dead.

 In the “A Song of Ice and Fire” books, there are other Valyrian steel swords, but we haven’t seen them factor into the show yet.
 It’s still possible they’ll show up, however.

-It’s also worth noting that while Dragonglass is effective against White Walkers, shattering them into ice, and one of the only things that can permanently put down the undead army of wights the Walkers are bringing with them.
+It’s also worth noting that Dragonglass is effective against White Walkers, shattering them into ice, and one of the only things that can permanently put down the undead army of wights the Walkers are bringing with them.
 Regular steel swords can damage the undead, but even dismembered, wights can continue to fight.
 Only Dragonglass, fire, and Valyrian steel seem to be effective against the minions of the White Walkers.